VeryBadFrags/verybadfrags.github.io/_posts/2020-12-13-code-on-ipad.md

   - Cloud Gaming
 comments: true
 ---
-{% include image.html url=page.image alt="VSCode on an iPad" caption="A picture of an iPad running VSCode in a Shadow Windows VM" %}
+{% include image.html url=page.image alt="VSCode on an iPad" caption="An iPad running VSCode, streaming from a Shadow Windows VM" %}

 Here's a way to leverage Shadow to code in VSCode with WSL on an iPad, an Android tablet, or even a Chromebook that can run Google Play.